-We will continue to require additional capital to support our operating activities as we advance our product candidates through clinical development, regulatory approval and, if any of our product candidates are approved, commercialization.
+We will continue to require additional capital to support our operating activities as we advance our product candidates through clinical development (except with respect to varlitinib in biliary tract cancer), regulatory approval and, if any of our product candidates are approved, commercialization.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our product development efforts.